Applying to Halls

 No. You will have signed a legally binding licence agreement from September to June (approximately 38 weeks, unless you are a single semester Study Abroad student).
 We can only release you from your rent liability if we manage to re-let your room to another eligible student.

-14. Can you help me to find private sector housing if I don't want to live in College housing?
+14. Can you help me to find private sector housing if I don't want to live in University housing?

 Yes.
 We have many years of experience in helping students find suitable private accommodation.
 The Alternative Accommodation section contains a full set of guidance notes.
 There is also an online property search facility and we have an online student share notice board where students can advertise vacancies for co-sharers.